Information about registration

 About the KPU Registry

-The KPU Registry for Parapsychological Experiments is primarily intended for confirmatory experiments, but exploratory experiments can also be registered.
+The KPU Study Registry is primarily intended for confirmatory studies in parapsychological research, but exploratory studies can also be registered.
 Registration should be done prior to testing the first participant, but late registration is preferred to no registration.
 The information sent in for registration will be placed on this website for public viewing and tracking.
 Please click here to see the registered studies.

-The minimum contents for registration of an experiment are:
+The minimum contents for registration of a study are:

-1. The title or name of the experiment (for listing the experiment in the registry).
+1. The title or name of the study (for listing the study in the registry).

-2. The name, affiliation, and email address for the lead experimenter(s) for the study.
+2. The name, affiliation, and email address for the lead researcher(s) for the study.

-3. A short description or abstract of the purpose and design of the experiment.
+3. A short description or abstract of the purpose and design of the study.

 4. A statement or list of the specific hypothesis or hypotheses being tested, and whether each hypothesis is confirmatory or exploratory.
 A discussion of confirmatory and exploratory analyses is provided here.